-The Strategy is a broad framework of values and priorities to inform development of action plan.
-This action plan will detail how Council will achieve its goals and objectives, as defined by the strategy, and will be formed in accordance with current knowledge and the social, economic and environmental context.
+The Strategy is a broad framework of values and priorities to inform the development of an action plan.
+This action plan will detail how Council will achieve its goals and objectives, as defined by the strategy, and will be formed in accordance with current knowledge and social, economic and environmental context.

-The specific actions to achieve these goals and implement the objectives will be captured and detailed in the accompanying action plan, providing the opportunity to review and realign implementation actions to maintain their relevance.
+The specific actions to achieve the goals and implement the objectives will be captured and detailed in the accompanying action plan, providing the opportunity to review and realign implementation actions periodically to maintain their relevance.